 ECM escalates a list of all outstanding ECSs to the Lead Administrator and Operations Manager assigned in Workday to the home cost center of each employee with a pending action item.

-ECM escalates the list of outstanding ECSs to the OSP Executive Director who will contact cost centers informing them to remove payroll expenses related to the uncertified ECSs.
+ECM escalates the list of outstanding ECSs to the Associate Controller, SPFA who will contact the affected cost center for their resolution of the matter.

 Under certain situations, an individual may have devoted some percent of committed effort to a Yale sponsored project, but Workday did not generate an ECS.
 Examples of such situations are described below:

 - Covered individual is on the Executive (Confidential) Payroll;

 - Covered individual is on a sabbatical leave for the entire effort period and is continuing his/her commitment to the sponsored project;

 - Individual is paid 100% by a non-Yale source and devoting effort to Yale sponsored awards (i.e., Howard Hughes Medical Institute or the Veterans Affairs Connecticut Healthcare System); and

 - Covered individual plans to leave Yale prior to the close of an effort reporting period.